2020 Mississippi Valley State Delta Devils football team

 The 2020 Mississippi Valley State Delta Devils football team represented Mississippi Valley State University as a member of the East Division of the Southwestern Athletic Conference (SWAC) during the 2020–21 NCAA Division I FCS football season.
-The Delta Devils were led by third-year head coach Vincent Dancy and played their home games at Rice–Totten Stadium.
+Led by third-year head coach Vincent Dancy, the Delta Devils compiled an overall record of 1–3 with an identical mark conference play, placing last out of fourt teams in the SWAC's East Division.
+Mississippi Valley State played home games at Rice–Totten Stadium in Itta Bena, Mississippi.

 On July 20, 2020, the Southwestern Athletic Conference announced that it would not play fall sports due to the COVID-19 pandemic, which includes the football program.
 The conference is formalizing plans to conduct a competitive schedule for football during the 2021 spring semester.

-Previous season

-The Delta Devils finished the 2019 season 2–9, 1–6 in SWAC play to finish in last place in the East Division.

 Schedule

 Due to the SWAC's postponement of the 2020 football season to spring 2021, games against Nicholls, Sam Houston State, and Virginia–Lynchburg were canceled.
 The SWAC released updated spring schedules on August 17.